Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 ######################################
 .. _ADTs:

 `Algebraic data types` are composite types, used commonly in functional programming.
-The following ADTs are featured in Scilla.
 Each ADT is defined as a set of **constructors**.
 Each constructor takes a set of arguments of certain types.

+Scilla is equipped with a number of built-in ADTs, which are described below.
+Additionally, Scilla allows the user to define her own, user-defined ADTs.

 Boolean
 *******